-Cats are lactose intolerant, and therefore unable to properly digest dairy once they become adults.
-Like humans, cats are only equipped to digest dairy when they are very young, and even then, they are only meant to drink the milk produced by their own species.
-The digestive systems of baby humans and young kittens produce an enzyme called lactase, which breaks down the lactose found in dairy.
-As we and our feline counterparts grow older, our ability to create lactase decreases, and in turn, so does our ability to properly digest lactose.
+Cats are lactose intolerant.
+Therefore, they are unable to properly digest dairy once they become adults.
+Like humans, cats are only equipped to digest dairy when they are very young.
+Even then, they are only meant to drink the milk produced by their own species.
+The digestive systems of baby humans and young kittens produce an enzyme called lactase.
+Lactase breaks down the lactose found in dairy.
+As we and our feline counterparts grow older, our ability to create lactase decreases.
+In turn, so does our ability to properly digest lactose.
 It’s a simple matter of growing older and become less efficient at breaking down the components of the food source that was really only meant to nourish us through infancy.

 Some Cats Tolerate Lactose

 Although most cats become lactose intolerant as they grow into adulthood, some remain able to digest dairy.
-One can test a cat’s lactose tolerance by feeding one or two tablespoons of milk to the cat and then keeping a close eye on it for the next 24 hours.
+One can test a cat’s lactose tolerance by feeding one or two tablespoons of milk to the cat.
+Then keep a close eye on it for the next 24 hours.
 If there are no adverse symptoms, then it is safe to assume that your cat is not lactose intolerant.
-However, this only means that you can should your cat a little bit of milk every once in a while as the high levels of lactose is still not recommended.
+However, this only means that you can should your cat a little bit of milk every once in a while.
+High levels of lactose is still not recommended.
 Also, it is important to note that milk does not offer your adult cat any real nutritional benefits.
 Likewise, any treat or special food item that isn’t your cat’s ordinary and nutritionally balanced cat food should only make up about 5-10% of your cat’s diet.

 Dairy should never be used to hydrate a cat.
 No matter how well-adjusted your cat’s digestive system may be to dairy, you must first make sure that it is drinking the necessary amount of water.
 Water is essential to your cat’s health and facilitates regulation of body temperature, food digestion, waste elimination, tissue lubrication, and the passage of salt and electrolytes through the body.
 Making sure your cat is drinking enough water is of the utmost importance, so placing a number of water bowls around the house is recommended to encourage sufficient hydration.